The views expressed by the host on this program, documented to be almost always right 99.6% of the time.

 But even philosophically, and with all due respect, I disagree with you.

-They showed up in the first place to lie because they were lured in there with a promise they'd get money knowing full well they had no ability to pay it back.
+They showed up in the first place to lie because they were lured in there with a promise they'd get money knowing full well they had no ability to pay it back Another exciting hour of broadcast excellence is in the can.

 It's zipping by today, folks.

-But uh many exciting moments remain.
+But many exciting moments remain.

-Busy broadcast hour remains, and we'll get to it.
+A full hour, busy broadcast hour remains, and we'll get to it.